myobis/youtube-ea/README.md

 ### Javascript constant `ytVideoId`
 This is the famous Youtube Video ID that can be found in the YT video url.
+If it is absent or empty, the video won't be displayed.
+This is a recommended way to disable the video appearance when necesary (like a page where there could be a video.. but it is not available).

 ### Javascript constant `timelineCalibrationRaw`
 This one is optional, and its presence triggers the feature of **Clock time management**.